Kennett, Missouri: Government

 Kennett is located in Missouri's 8th congressional district in southeastern Missouri and is the county seat of Dunklin County, Missouri.

 The city of Kennett is governed by a city council with 10 elected city council members with the mayor acting as the presiding officer.

 Education

-Kennett has six public schools operated by the Kennett School District 39.
+Kennett School District 39 which covers the majority of the municipality.
+The Kennett district operates six public schools in Kennett.
 The pre-school is called Kennett Early Learning Center.
 The elementary schools are South Elementary School and H. Byron Masterson Elementary School.
 The other schools are Kennett Middle School, Kennett High School, and Kennett Career and Technical Center.
 Kennett High School's baseball team won the class 4 state championship in 2021.

+Small sections of Kennett extend into Holcomb R-III School District and Senath-Hornersville C-8 School District.

 Kennett Christian Academy is a co-ed, private school affiliated with the First United Pentecostal Church that opened in 1979 and offers elementary through high school classes.

 Kennett is home to two higher education branch institutions.
 Southeast Missouri State University at Kennett is a branch of the Cape Girardeau main campus and Three Rivers College (Missouri) is a branch of the Poplar Bluff main campus.

 Kennett has a public library, the Dunklin County Library.